Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     Linux:

     ```bash
-    cmake --build .
+    make
     ./sdk/samples/iot/<sample executable here>
     ```

     Windows (PowerShell):

     ```powershell
-    az.sln
+    .\az.sln
     ```

     Once the Windows solution opens in Visual Studio:
     - Navigate on the "Solution Explorer" panel to the sample project you would like to run.
-    - Make it the default startup project (right-click on the sample project, then click on "Set as Startup Project").
+    - Right-click on the sample project, then click on "Set as Startup Project".
+(This makes it the default startup project.)
     - Build and run the project (`F5` on most installations).

 ## Next Steps and Additional Documentation